Jusas/AzureFunctionsV2.HttpExtensions/README.md

 ```

 This functionality is provided by the exception filter.
+__Note: the exception filter is an optional feature and needs to be enabled manually__.
+Read more
+about this in the [wiki](https://github.com/Jusas/AzureFunctionsV2.HttpExtensions/wiki/Exceptions)

 Further examples can be found from the example project __AzureFunctionsV2.HttpExtensions.Examples.FunctionApp__ and documentation on exception
 handling from the [wiki](https://github.com/Jusas/AzureFunctionsV2.HttpExtensions/wiki).